JoLeed/FluffySettings/README.md

 ## Important note
 FluffySettings isn't only for the appsettings.json file.
 If you wish, you can [specify file name in parameter](#Instance-parameters) to generate your custom settings file.

+## Usage examples:
+[YourCustomAppConfigurator] - application for configuring appsettings.json of your apps [CustomSettingsForMyApp] - file "gamesettings.json" generated and handled by FluffySettings to adjust the game properties.

 # Using FluffySettings